NetherlandsWorldwide

 • Knowledge of Dutch society

-In total the exam costs € 150, which must be paid to DUO.
+In total, the exam costs €150, which you must pay to DUO.

 6. Wait for your result